hundredrabbits/thebook/north_pacific_logbook.md

 In the 2nd dream, the front of the boat was a sheet of ice?
 I crawled on my belly to the edge to catch a glimpse of some seals that were there, poking their snouts through some holes.
 As I got closer, a shift in our 'ice boat' rolled me off into the icy water.

 In the 3rd dream, we were sailing on Pino, very much like now, and Devine decides to take a break from sailing so we appear on land, elsewhere.
 He assures me that we can go back to Pino in 2 days when the wind returns.
 I quiz him about it, how he plans to take us back.
 "We'll book a flight," he tells me.
 "The pilot isn't going to land on the ocean!
 They won't parachute us down either!"
 I say.
 Devine starts thinking it over, then realizes what we've done.
 We cannot return to Pino.
 My sister appears then, seemingly out of thin air: "I didn't think you could do that with a boat!
 Taking breaks and all!"
-I am tear-eyed, "YOU CAN'T!"
+I am teary-eyed, "YOU CAN'T!"
 I scream, upset at the thought of Pino being alone, without us on it to guide it back home.
 In this dream, of course, I've no clue how we got off mid-ocean in the first place.

 Strange dreams.
 This wasn't the restful, peaceful sleep I was hoping for.

 ##### 1730
 We are relying on very fragile systems.
-We depend on Devine's ancient Iphone 5 for navigation and for weather, and today it developed this weird bug, which scared me.
+We depend on Devine's ancient iPhone 5 for navigation and for weather, and today it developed this weird bug, which scared me.
 My phone died early on in this trip, I'm not sure why.
 As I was charging it off a rechargeable battery one night, it began vibrating and would not stop.
 Then, I couldn't charge it anymore and the battery went flat.
 I tried cleaning the charging port, buried it in rice too, wondering if it was moisture-related, but nothing helped.
 I think the lightning port needs replacing.
 Adding the phone to the pile of things that we've lost, or broken on this trip.

 We've got an older phone with Navionics and Iridium mail as backup, but I worry, as I hate depending on these flimsy, buggy devices.
 I am angry that we didn't plan this better.
 We talk a lot about over-reliance on tech, yet we keep making mistakes.
 Though in truth, we had 3 working phones when we left, and we did not think it possible that all 3 would fail at the same time.
 Our safety is tied to the working of these devices and it is scary.
 It is dumb and I am angry.